Ashley Westwood (footballer, born 1976): Bengaluru FC

-On 2 July 2013 it was announced that Westwood had signed on as the very first head coach of newly founded team Bengaluru FC in the Indian I-League.
+On 2 July 2013, it was announced that Westwood had signed on as the very first head coach of the newly founded team Bengaluru FC in the Indian I-League.
 He made his debut as head coach on 25 August in a pre-season friendly 1–1 draw with the India national football team.
 Westwood then made his competitive coaching debut with Bengaluru on 22 September in his side's opening league game against Mohun Bagan A.C. at the Bangalore Football Stadium.
-His side drew the match 1–1 with Sean Rooney scoring the first ever official goal in Westwood's reign.
+His side drew the match 1–1, with Sean Rooney scoring the first-ever official goal in Westwood's reign.
 Westwood then coached Bengaluru to their first ever victory in their next match against Rangdajied United at the Bangalore Football Stadium in which goals from Sean Rooney, John Johnson, and Sunil Chhetri saw Bengaluru won the match 3–0.
 On 21 April 2014, Westwood led Bengaluru FC to the 2013–14 I-League title in their very first season by beating Dempo 4–2 at the Fatorda Stadium.
 In doing so Westwood became the youngest coach to win the I-League.
 However, on 24 April 2014, it was announced that Westwood would be suspended for four games after his unsporting behaviour during the match away to Mohun Bagan on 6 April.

-They came close to defending their title in the 2014–15 campaign, but were denied the title after conceding an 87th minute equalising goal to Mohun Bagan on the final day of the season; the game finished as a 1–1 draw and preserved Mohun Bagan's two-point lead in the table.
+They came close to defending their title in the 2014–15 campaign but were denied the title after conceding an 87th-minute equalising goal to Mohun Bagan on the final day of the season; the game finished as a 1–1 draw and preserved Mohun Bagan's two-point lead in the table.
 Bengaluru did though win the Indian Federation Cup, knocking out Salgaocar, Mohun Bagan, Shillong Lajong, Pune, and Sporting Clube de Goa, before beating Dempo 2–1 in the final at the Fatorda Stadium.
 They also progressed to the knock-out stages of the AFC Cup, exiting the competition at the Round of 16 with a 2–0 loss at South China.

-Westwood led Bengaluru back to the I-League title in 2015–16 with one game to spare.
+Westwood led Bengaluru to the I-League title in 2015–16 with one game to spare.
 Despite the success Westwood was offered a new contract with reduced wages, and admitted that some in the club's hierarchy were "not on the same wavelength" as him.
 On 31 May 2016, Westwood parted ways with Bengaluru by mutual consent.

 Penang FA

 On 28 November 2016, it was announced that Westwood would take over as the head coach of Penang FA of the Malaysia Super League.
-However his contract was cancelled by mutual consent on 19 March following a poor start to the 2017 season.
+However, his contract was cancelled by mutual consent on 19 March following a poor start to the 2017 season.